CVEReports

 The Code: The Smoking Gun

-public Class<?> checkAutoType(String typeName, Class<?> expectClass, int features) {
+public Class<?> checkAutoType(String typeName, Class<?> expectClass) {

 // 1.
-Check if the class is already in the mapping cache
+Check if the class is already in the cache (mapping)

 Class<?> clazz = TypeUtils.getClassFromMapping(typeName);